GDQuest/website/content/tutorial/godot/2D/settings-demo/index.md

 ![Main scene](images/Main.png)

 As shown in the _UIVideoSettings.gd_ script, we defined an `apply_button_pressed` signal, with the settings dictionary as an argument.
-So let's attach a script to our main scene, and connect that signal to it.
+So let's attach a script to our main scene and connect that signal to it.

-In this script, we are going to update the video settings of the game, to those received from the `apply_button_signal`.
-This is the full script and how it works:
+In this script, we update the game's video settings to those received from the `apply_button_signal`:

 ```gd
 # Controls and updates the actual game settings this node receives from the